Nene Hatun

-Nene Hatun (1857 – 22 May 1955) was a Turkish folk heroine, who became known for fighting against Russian forces during the recapture of Fort Aziziye in Erzurum from Russian forces at the start of the Russo-Turkish War of 1877–1878.
+Nene Hatun (1857 – 22 May 1955), surnamed Kırkgöz after 1934, was a Turkish folk heroine, who became known for fighting against Russian forces during the recapture of Fort Aziziye in Erzurum from Russian forces at the start of the Russo-Turkish War of 1877–1878.

 Turkish historiography

 According to Turkish folklore, she had been living in a neighborhood of Erzurum called Aziziye that was close to an important fortification defending the city.
-On the night of 7 November 1877, Nene Hatun's brother Hasan, who was badly wounded, died.
+On the night of 7 November 1877, Nene Hatun's older brother Hasan, who returned home badly wounded, died.
 Fort Aziziye was captured by the Russian army on the evening of 9 November.
 In the morning when the news of the Russian capture of Fort of Aziziye was heard, she kissed her dead brother's head and took an oath to avenge his death.
-She left her three-month-old baby girl and an adolescent son at home, joining the counterattack against Aziziye with her dead brother's rifle and her hatchet.
+She left her newborn baby girl and 3 year old son, Yusuf, at home, joining the counterattack against Aziziye with her dead brother's rifle and her hatchet.
 The counter-attack was launched by Turkish civilians who were mostly women and elderly men armed with axes and farming equipment.
 Hundreds of Turkish civilians were killed by Russian gunfire but their numbers were so overwhelming they managed to enter the fortifications by breaking down its iron doors.
 A hand-to-hand fight ended with around 2,000 Russian soldiers being killed and the rest routed.
 Nene Hatun was found unconscious, wounded and her bloodied hands still firmly grasping her hatchet.
 She was singled out for her heroism and would become a symbol of bravery.